FanCradle/DAO/README.md

 The more open conversations we have with the people who object to what is happening in the Crypto Asset Ecosystem.
 It can steelman the argument for what we are doing.

-A collective is not always decentralized, we are an organization of collectives or agencies if you rather call them.
+A collective is not always decentralized, we are an organization of collectives or agencies.

 AKA DAOs backed with real contracts.
 This is our official website -> https://www.fancradle.com